Clarksville, Tennessee

 Small Town Meets Diverse City

-Clarksville is primarily a sprawling suburban town, and most growth is out rather than up but it is getting congested.
+Clarksville is the county seat and has a downtown but it feels a bit more like a suburban town with most growth out rather than up and traffic is an issue.
 Residents complain the infrastructure has not caught up to population growth, leading to traffic jams that are uncommon in most cities along the Tennessee/ Kentucky border.
-This can make commuting into nearby Nashville even more of a pain than it should be.
+This can make commuting to nearby Nashville even more of a pain than it should be.

 Locals in Clarksville are known for being small-town friendly.
 It's a pretty diverse area for a small city with residents known for being welcoming to newcomers despite being annoyed by city expansion.
 Outdoor enthusiasts will take solace in knowing that wooded trails and the local riverwalk are all in town so you don’t have to take a drive to experience the fresh air and views.
 There are also plenty of mountain biking trails and rock climbing crags just a short drive out of town.
-There’s been plenty of growth in breweries, wineries, bars and performance theater in the downtown area so social opportunities are bountiful.
-Nashville is also less than an hour drive for those looking for an escape to a bigger city every once and awhile.
+There’s been plenty of growth in breweries, wineries, bars, and performance theaters in the downtown area so social opportunities are bountiful.
+Nashville is also less than an hour's drive for those looking for an escape to a bigger city every once in a while.

-If you want to get a taste of what living in Clarksville is like then check out the calendar of events: https://clarksvillenow.com/events/#/
+If you want to get a taste of what living in Clarksville is like then check out the calendar of events.

 Why You Should Move Here Now?